Maximising Your Knowledge Base: Essential Tips and Best Practices

 Knowing the knowledge base best practices allows you to create a user-friendly information repository that proves useful for your employees as well as your customers.
 These are some tips that you cannot ignore:

-• Defining Your Goals for the Audience: While you curate content for your knowledge base, it is important to know whom you are addressing.
+• Defining Your Goals for the Audience: While you curate content for your knowledge base, it is important to understand who you’re writing for.
 Since knowledge base materials tend to get technical at times as they might have instructions on troubleshooting, the content must be worded lucidly.
 The logic of the instructions should be easy to follow, otherwise, the customer will need to contact your live chat outsourcing, defeating the purpose of building a knowledge base.

 • Investing in a Powerful Search Mechanism: It is important to understand that customers have little time on their hands, so more often than not, they try to self-troubleshoot.
 In this context, an AI-powered search feature can help customers save time.
-AI tools that are equipped with potent machine learning mechanisms can predict the required page as the customer hits the search button.
+Integrating AI and machine learning can predict the required page as the customer hits the search button.
 Without this mechanism in place, customers have to look elsewhere for solutions, impacting customer satisfaction negatively.
+Atidiv’s clients have seen up to 65% cost savings by automating repetitive query handling through predictive search and chatbot integration — explore the case study.

 • Fostering a Culture of Collaboration: It is a given fact that experienced employees who have seen the initial days of your business have considerable knowledge of what works for your business.
 Therefore, you must engage such seasoned employees to take part in the designing of knowledge base resource pages and even structuring the content in a user-friendly way.